 The cost to not upgrade can actually be more.
 Because the upgrade will still need to happen at some point.
 When you don’t upgrade there are many risks.
 Like you wont have security updates for example.

 Additionally, it will also raise issues about regulation and compliance.
 And there will be an additional cost for support patches.
 And overall it will account for missed innovation opportunities.

 Windows Server 2008 free Extended Security Updates

-Windows Server 2008 and R2 is still a commonly used platform but with end of support here, what is a business to do when they are simple not ready to migrate to a new version yet?
+Windows Server 2008 and R2 is still a commonly used platform.
+But with end of support here, what is a business to do when they’re simply not ready to migrate to a new version yet?

-Proxar IT can migrate server 2008 and R2 services to Azure, which brings three years of free Extended Security Updates (ESU) support.
-Rehosting these services with no application code changes, gives you more time to plan a future direction and strategy.
+At Proxar IT, we can migrate server 2008 and R2 services to Azure.
+This brings three years of free Extended Security Updates (ESU) support.
+Thus, rehosting these services with no application code changes.
+As a result, this gives you more time to plan a future direction and strategy.

-If you have existing licences with Software Assurance, you can benefit from significant costs savings with Azure Hybrid Benefit.
+If you have existing licenses with Software Assurance then you can truly benefit from significant costs savings with Azure Hybrid Benefit.

-There is a lot to like about Windows Server 2019, with wide range of new features, flexible deployment options and refinements.
+There’s a lot to like about Windows Server 2019.
+It has a wide range of new features.
+Such as flexible deployment options and refinements as well as:

-- Most secure version of the Microsoft Server OS
+- The most secure version of the Microsoft Server OS

 - Seamless integration with cloud technologies